mike14747/rmlbb2/docs/schemaValidation.md

         properties: {
             _id: {
                 bsonType: 'int',
-                description: '_id must be a unique integer and is required',
+                description: 'must be a unique positive integer and is required',
                 minimum: 1
             },
             someField: {
                 bsonType: 'string',
-                description: 'someField description and is required'
+                description: 'someField description and is required',
                 minLength: 4,
                 maxLength: 15
             },